sasuke1036/Sentimental_Analysis/README.md

-# Mini_Project BASED ON sENTIMENTAL ANALYSIS
+# Mini_Project BASED ON SENTIMENTAL ANALYSIS
 #Binary Classification using Logistic Regression and Naive Bayes model. #libraries used:Scikit,Pandas